| | |

 became a province in 1887, only to come under Japanese control

+in 1895.
 Emma Teng provides an unconventional yet

 insightful perspective on the gradual evolution of Taiwan to